SublimeText/AdvancedNewFile/README.md

 ### Tab Autocompletion:
 After typing in a partial path, simply hit tab to autocomplete it.
 Continue to hit tab to cycle through the options.
 Currently, this leverages the built in autocomplete functionality.
 Future may leverage a custom completion.
 As such, text in the input field will also include stings seperated by predefined word separators.

+### Home directory:
+To begin at the home directory simply start with `~/` like you would in the shell.

+### Default directory:
+If the plugin is launched without folders, the default directory will be your home directory.
+If, however, the plugin is launched in a window that contains open folders, the top most folder in the view will be taken as the default directory.

 ## Keymaps

 `super+alt+n (ctrl+alt+n on windows)`: